 December 25, 1918 – Christmas Day – Everybody happy - plenty of good eats for dinner – cigarettes, cigar and a pound of candy

-Warhorse helped me fill in the blanks, imagine the world into which my grandfather traveled, passing the Statue of Liberty about 9:30 a.m. on August 24, 1918, waking in sight of land Sept.
+Warhorse helped me fill in the blanks, imagine the world into which my grandfather traveled = passing the Statue of Liberty at about 9:30 a.m. on Aug.
+24, 1918, waking in sight of land Sept.
 4. Liverpool.
-SouthHampton.
+Southhampton.
 LaHarve.
-He drew his gas mask on September 11 and his steel helmet and pistol belt on September 16.
+He drew his gas mask on Sept.
+11 and his steel helmet and pistol belt on Sept.16.